Monument Office

 Site Strategy

 Alluding to the universal nature of the design concept, the Pavilion is arranged on a generic cardinal orientation that does not relate to any particular place or site influence.
+This strategy allows the Pavilion to have a direct geometric relationship to the primary entrance as well as to the adjacent waterfront.

 Area Plan